laramruma/Route_lookup/README.md

 # Route_lookup
-Implementation of the decision logic of a router based on binary search with hash.
+Implementation of the decision logic of a router based on binary search with hash table.